 We are currently accepting applications for enrollment.

-The Dyslexia Reading Center of Central PA is focused on three goals:
+The Dyslexia Reading Center is focused on three goals:

-The Center uses a structured curriculum based on the Orton-Gillingham® (O-G) approach to reading instruction.
-This highly successful method, developed in the 1920s, uses a sequential, multisensory approach to teaching reading writing and spelling skills to students with dyslexia.
-The program incorporates auditory, visual and kinesthetic information to maximize a student's ability to store and retrieve written words efficiently.
+The DRC uses a structured curriculum based on the Orton-Gillingham® (O-G) approach to reading instruction.
+This highly successful method, developed in the 1920s, uses a sequential, multisensory approach to teaching reading, writing, and spelling skills to students with dyslexia.
+The program incorporates auditory, visual, and kinesthetic information to maximize a student's ability to store and retrieve written words efficiently.

-Students are tutored individually for an hour twice weekly at the Center after regular school hours.
+Students are tutored individually for an hour twice weekly at the DRC after regular school hours.
 Lessons and tasks are tailored to maximize each student's opportunity for success.

 Our program is designed to help children and adults who have been diagnosed with dyslexia and/or a verbal learning disability.

-No, we serve individuals in our area who can attend tutoring sessions at our Center twice a week on a regular basis.
+No, we work with individuals in our area who can attend tutoring sessions at our Center twice a week on a regular basis.

-The Center works hard to ensure our program and tutors are the right fit for you.
+The DRC works hard to ensure our program and tutors are the right fit for you.
 Please contact us to learn how to apply to our program.